Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Introduction

 \subsection{Contributions}

-The spectrum sensing module consumes energy in both the sensing and transmission stage.
-A combination of censoring and truncated sequential sensing is proposed to save energy.
-The sensors sequentially sense the spectrum before reaching a truncation point where they are forced to stop sensing.
-If the accumulated energy of the collected sample observations is in a certain region before the truncation point, a decision is sent to the FC.
+The spectrum sensing module consumes energy in both the sensing and transmission stages.
+To achieve an energy-efficient spectrum sensing scheme the following contributions are presented in this paper. \begin{itemize} \item A combination of censoring and truncated sequential sensing is proposed to save energy.
+The sensors sequentially sense the spectrum before reaching a truncation point, $N$, where they are forced to stop sensing.
+If the accumulated energy of the collected sample observations is in a certain region (above an upper threshold, $a$, or below a lower threshold, $b$) before the truncation point, a decision is sent to the FC.
 Else, a censoring policy is used by the sensor, and no bits will be sent.
-This way, a large amount of energy is saved for both sensing and transmission.
-Our goal now is to minimize the maximum energy consumption per sensor subject to a specific detection performance constraint which is defined by a lower bound on the global probability of detection and an upper bound on the global probability of false alarm.
+This way, a large amount of energy is saved for both sensing and transmission. {In our paper, it is assumed that the cognitive radios and fusion center are aware of their location and mutual channel properties.}

+\item Our goal is to minimize the maximum {average energy consumption per sensor} subject to a specific detection performance constraint which is defined by a lower bound on the global probability of detection and an upper bound on the global probability of false alarm.
 In terms of cognitive radio system design, the probability of detection limits the harmful interference to the primary user and the false alarm rate controls the loss in spectrum utilization.
 The ideal case yields no interference and full spectrum utilization, but it is practically impossible to reach this point.
 Hence, current standards determine a bound on the detection performance to achieve an acceptable interference and utilization level \cite{SCSC}.
+To the best of our knowledge such a min-max optimization problem considering the {average energy consumption per sensor} has not yet been considered in literature.

-Analytical expressions for the underlying parameters are derived and it is shown that the problem can be solved by a two-dimensional search.
-However, to reduce the computational complexity of the system, a single-threshold truncated sequential test is proposed where each cognitive radio sends a decision to the FC upon the detection of the primary user.
-To make a fair comparison of the proposed technique with current energy efficient approaches, a fixed sample size censoring scheme is considered as a benchmark (it is simply called the censoring scheme throughout the rest of the paper) where each sensor employs a censoring policy after collecting a fixed number of samples.
-For this approach, it is proved that a single-threshold censoring policy is optimal in terms of energy consumption.
-Moreover, an explicit solution of the underlying problem is given.
+\item Analytical expressions for the underlying parameters are derived and it is shown that the problem can be solved by a two-dimensional search {for both the OR and AND rule.}

+\item To reduce the computational complexity for the OR rule, a single-threshold truncated sequential test is proposed where each cognitive radio sends a decision to the FC upon the detection of the primary user.